A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: The Scenario Minimax Problem

 where $\mathcal{X}^M := \bigcap_{i = 1}^{M} \mathcal{X}_{\theta_{i}}$ and $\mathcal{Y}^M := \bigcap_{i = 1}^{M} \mathcal{Y}_{\theta_{i}}$, provided that $\mathcal{X}^M \times \mathcal{Y}^M$ is nonempty for any $M \in \mathbb{N}$.

-We first revisit the convex--concave case, where the payoff $f$ is convex in $x$ and concave in $y$.
+We first revisit the convex--concave case, where $f$ is convex in $x$ and concave in $y$.
 In this setting, the scenario minimax problem \eqref{eq:scenario_minimax_def} is well-studied~\citep{v1928theorie, fan1953minimax, sion1958general}, with NE serving as a central concept.

 \begin{defn} A collective strategy $(x^{*},y^{*})$ is an NE of problem \eqref{eq:scenario_minimax_def} if, for all $(x,y) \in \mathcal{X}^M \times \mathcal{Y}^M$: